 You lie flat in bed for as long as 12 to 24 hours after the procedure.
 A nurse will monitor your vital signs, the insertion site and your blood circulation and sensation (feeling) in the affected leg or arm.
 You may be given pain medication for pain or discomfort from the procedure or from having to lie flat and still for a long time.
 You can eat normally after the procedure unless your doctor tells you differently.
 Once you have recovered in the hospital, you usually go home.
 If you had a ruptured aneurysm, you might go to a rehabilitation facility to continue recovering from damage caused by the rupture.

 Your doctor will tell you when you can return to work and other normal activities.
 Immediately after the procedure, you might need to avoid vigorous activity.
-Ask your doctor or Oregon Stroke Center team member which activities are safe after a coiling procedure.
+Ask your doctor or OHSU Stroke Center team member which activities are safe after a coiling procedure.

 Call your doctor if you have: